Tianyi-2000/cinema-atlas/README.md

 * GitHub for code and documentation
 * AWS S3 for cloud storage
 * Databricks for data processing and table creation
-* Delta tables or structured tables for cleaned analytical data
+* Delta tables or structured tables for cleaned analytical data (tbd)
-* Airflow for pipeline orchestration
+* Airflow for pipeline orchestration (tbd)

 ## Current Status